realworldocaml/book/en/04-lists-options-and-patterns.md

 Constructing a list is really only half the story -- it would be pretty useless to construct lists unless we can also pull them apart.
-We need _destructors_.
-In OCaml, in general, destructors use _pattern matching_, where we _match_ a value aginst the possible patterns that describe its possible shapes.
+We need _destructors_, and for this we use _pattern matching_, like we saw in the previous chapter.

 For a list, there are two possible shapes: the empty list `[]` or a cons-cell `h :: t`.
 We can use a `match` expression to perform the